Agreements vs Contracts: What’s the Difference

 A legal agreement can be informal, meaning nothing needs to be witnessed or written down.
 A contract, on the other hand, is both more formal and legally binding—which means it must be documented.

 Both an agreement and contract represent specific arrangements between two or more parties.
-The main differences lie in their flexibility and enforceability.
+The main differences lie between agreements and contracts in their flexibility and enforceability.

 What is an agreement?